San-sanichick/emcc-cmake-setup/README.md

 # Setup project
-This is starter project that can cross-compile both to WASM with Emscripten and a native Linux binary with gcc.
+This is starter project that can cross-compile both to WASM with Emscripten and a native Linux executable with gcc.

 ## Clone
 Clone using